Tgopal00/Google-Data-Analytics-Cyclistic-Case-Study/README.md

 3. Lastly, it would be wise to consider the trip durations of casual riders.
 Implementing a system where longer rides can equate to memberships discounts and sales may influence casual riders to convert to members.

 ### 6c.
 Next steps/Future Directions
 For the future growth of Cyclistic, it would be important to gather more data on the riders in order to bring in more customers.
-For example, knowing the age of people who frequently ride Cyclistic bikes and whether they are a student, employed, unemployed, etc. will allow for stronger marketing campaigns or even new membership plans (e.g. student or off-peak memberships) that can aid in the successful growth of Cyclistic.
+For example, knowing the age of people who frequently ride Cyclistic bikes and whether they are a student, employed, unemployed, etc. will allow for stronger marketing campaigns or even new membership plans (e.g. student or off-peak memberships) that can aid in the growth of Cyclistic.